billba/middleware/README.md

 Note that we do not change `Yoify` at all.
 That's because `simpleMiddleware` inherits from `SimpleCache` and therefore we can continue to pass it to anything expecting an instance of `SimpleCache`.

 Now our code is looking clean again.
-Every piece of middleware could utilize `simpleCache`, but `simple()` would only ever be called once.
+Every piece of middleware could utilize `simpleCache`, but `simple()` is only called once per turn.

-It's important to emphasize that any number of DI frameworks or patterns could be used instead of `TurnCache`.
+It's important to emphasize that any number of DI frameworks or patterns could be used instead of `TurnCache` or the `Turn` cache primitives.
 You don't have to use DI at all.
 You can write your code however you want.
 The point of this exercise was to demonstrate that it's easy to write middleware and bot logic that efficiently share access to multiple Caches without having to mutate a single context object on every turn.

 ### Recognizers